jupyter/docs-team-compass/charter.md

 # Docs Working Group Charter (Proposed)
+## Goals

+The Docs Working Group's goals should serve the end users of Jupyter projects.
 The Docs Working Group serves to support, assist, and advise Jupyter subprojects on documentation best practices.

 ## Docs WG's scope and role